-- If there is a PC Card socket protector, remove it using the "Removing a PC Card" instructions below. - 2.
-Insert the PC card with the connector side first and label side up.
-Standard PC cards will be flush with the Notebook PC when fully inserted.
+- If there is an ExpressCard socket protector, remove it using the "Removing an ExpressCard" instructions below. - Insert the ExpressCard with the connector side first and label side up.
+Standard ExpressCards will be flush with the Notebook PC when fully inserted.

-3. Carefully connect any cables or adapters needed by the PC card.
+3. Carefully connect any cables or adapters needed by the ExpressCard.
 Usually connectors can only be inserted in one orientation.
 Look for a sticker, icon, or marking on one side of the connector representing the top side.